vigindian/remote-job-search-portal/README.md

 ## 2. Code Structure

+- Application:
-- Application: main app code is in app.py and other scripts in main directory for different use-cases.
+  - main app code is in app.py and other scripts in main directory for different use-cases.
+  - [jobs_scraper](./jobs_scraper.py): runs job scraping from multiple sites, creates local sqlite db.
+This script also contains data extraction logic for the UI.
 - templates: html templates.
 - static: images, css and js code.